Lcrypto/EMD-Spectrum-LDPC/README.md

 result at out.txt

-girth = 4	11 cycles
+girth = 4,	11 cycles

-EMD	Number
+EMD value,	Number of cycles with such EMD value

 1	2